Wartem/co2_transport_calculator_example/README.md

 - **Pandas**: For handling and analyzing data.
 - **Matplotlib**: For creating graphs and visualizations.
 - **HTML/CSS**: For frontend design.

-## PythonAnywhere Deployment
-The first version of this program is currently hosted on PythonAnywhere and can be accessed at the following address: http://wartem.pythonanywhere.com.
-Please note that this deployment is intended for demonstration purposes and may be deactivated or moved at a later date.

 ## Installation
 1. Clone this repository: